 - Help with yoga, surfing lessons and scooter rental

 - Note that flights are not included!
 Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.

-- $1989 per person to cover accommodation, language and cultural classes, writing workshops, transport and co-working space membership
+- $2099 per person to cover accommodation, language classes, cooking school, writing workshops, airport pickup and co-working space membership